cometbft/cometbft/spec/abci/abci++_app_requirements.md

 #### Info/Query Connection

 The Info (or Query) Connection should maintain a `QueryState`.
 This connection has two
-purposes: 1) having the application answer the queries Tenderissued receives from users (see section [Query](#query)), and 2) synchronizing CometBFT and the Application at start up time (see [Crash Recovery](#crash-recovery))
+purposes: 1) having the application answer the queries CometBFT receives from users (see section [Query](#query)), and 2) synchronizing CometBFT and the Application at start up time (see [Crash Recovery](#crash-recovery))